Level 3 Leadership Training

 What will I need to consider before I go on a training course?

-• You will need enthusiasm.
+- You will need enthusiasm.
 Bags of this will go a long way!
-You do not need any specialist knowledge or previous skills to access this course.
 Your Forest School Adventure may start with your learning on a training course, but the learning will not end when you have your certificate…

-• Your school/setting/organisation will need to be behind you, as they will need to help you with organising and running your first project (which will happen during your training).
+- Your school/setting/organisation/your self motivation will need to be behind you, as they will need to help you with organising and running your first project (which will happen during your training).

 What does the training involve?

-The training days are a healthy mix of indoor and outdoor sessions building your confidence and skills.
+The training days are outdoor practical sessions, learning time and practice time building your confidence and skills.
 We aim to guide you gently through the qualification and make the time to discuss your personal requirements and situation.
 We want you to be a fantastic Forest School Leader.

 The theory side of the course will be managed via distance-learning.
-You will be sent all course paperwork and a distance-learning ‘plan of action’ to work through which contains a variety of teaching methods (e.g. video, power point presentations, questions, directed research etc.) You can make a start on this as soon as you book and pay for your place on a chosen course.
+You will be sent digital access to all course paperwork and a distance-learning ‘plan of action’ to work through which contains a variety of teaching methods (e.g. video, power point presentations, questions, directed research etc.) This will be supported by an assigned tutor.

 The Level 3 Certificate for Forest School Leaders qualification consists of five units: